neil-vqa/firekeep/README.md

 ![firekeep-logo](firekeep-logo.png)

-Firekeep is an opinionated Flask app that follows SQLModel-like/FastAPI-like implementation of CQRS pattern.
+Firekeep is a Flask app that follows SQLModel-like/FastAPI-like implementation of CQRS pattern.
 This is for educational purposes only.

 ## Motivation